infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/PreReleaseApi.md

 <a id="creatediscountusingpost1"></a>
 # **CreateDiscountUsingPOST1**
-> ShippingDiscount CreateDiscountUsingPOST1 (CreateShippingDiscountRequest request)
+> ShippingDiscount CreateDiscountUsingPOST1 (CreateShippingDiscountRequest createShippingDiscountRequest)

 Create a Shipping Discount